TinyTapeout/tinytapeout-08/BUILDING.md

 Then install OpenLane 2 with Nix, as explained [here](https://openlane2.readthedocs.io/en/latest/getting_started/nix_installation/index.html).

+Install version 2.0.0b13.
+Newer versions may work as well, but were not tested.

 Clone OpenLane 2 to ~/openlane (or change the value of the OPENLANE2_ROOT environment variable).

 ## Repository setup